Lakeside International Raceway: 2001 closure

 Although national championship racing was still being held at the circuit in July 2001 declining revenues, mounting debts, court proceedings, an increasingly hostile local council and competition for event with the nearby Queensland Raceway led to the circuit's closure in 2001.

 Revival campaign

 During the seven years the circuit was closed, several organisations and activist groups made up of competitors, fans and driver training advocates have campaigned to have the circuit reopen.

 'Friends of Lakeside', led by Robert Hardacre and Trevor 'Shelby' Beutel compiled much data relating to the history of Lakeside and were able to initially have the circuit listed on the Queensland Heritage Register, which is the main reason why the local council were prevented from demolishing the track and facilities.
 Friends of Lakeside is a small group with the aims of preserving Lakeside as the home of historic and modern era motorsport for all.

-'Lakeside Motor Racing Enthusiasts' is composed of both car and primarily motorcycle aficionados from 17 to 70 years old and hail from all various motoring fraternities and niches conceivable.
+'Lakeside Motor Racing Enthusiasts' is composed of both car and motorcycle aficionados from 17 to 70 years old who come from various motoring fraternities and niches.